lydell/eslint-plugin-simple-import-sort/README.md

 The first question to ask yourself is if dprint is good enough.
 If so, you’ve got one tool less to worry about!

 If you’d like to enforce grouping, though, you could still use `eslint-plugin-simple-import-sort`.
-However, the two might disagree slightly on some sorting edge cases.
-So it’s better to turn off sorting in your dprint config file:
+There is a risk that the two might disagree slightly on some sorting edge cases.
+So might want to turn off sorting in your dprint config file:

 ```json
 {